dotnet/runtime/docs/coreclr/botr/clr-abi.md

 *Stub dispatch* - when a virtual call uses a VSD stub, rather than back-patching the calling code (or disassembling it), the JIT must place the address of the stub used to load the call target, the "stub indirection cell", in (x86) `EAX` / (AMD64) `R11` / (AMD64 CoreRT ABI) `R10` / (ARM) `R4` / (ARM CoreRT ABI) `R12` / (ARM64) `R11`.
 In the JIT, this is encapsulated in the `VirtualStubParamInfo` class.

-AMD64-only: Fast Pinvoke - The VM wants a conservative estimate of the size of the stack arguments placed in `R11`.
-(This is consumed by callout stubs used in SQL hosting).

 *Calli Pinvoke* - The VM wants the address of the PInvoke in (AMD64) `R10` / (ARM) `R12` / (ARM64) `R14` (In the JIT: `REG_PINVOKE_TARGET_PARAM`), and the signature (the pinvoke cookie) in (AMD64) `R11` / (ARM) `R4` / (ARM64) `R15` (in the JIT: `REG_PINVOKE_COOKIE_PARAM`).

 *Normal PInvoke* - The VM shares IL stubs based on signatures, but wants the right method to show up in call stack and exceptions, so the MethodDesc for the exact PInvoke is passed in the (x86) `EAX` / (AMD64) `R10` / (ARM, ARM64) `R12` (in the JIT: `REG_SECRET_STUB_PARAM`).
 Then in the IL stub, when the JIT gets `CORJIT_FLG_PUBLISH_SECRET_PARAM`, it must move the register into a compiler temp.
 The value is returned for the intrinsic `CORINFO_INTRINSIC_StubHelpers_GetStubContext`, and the address of that location is returned for `CORINFO_INTRINSIC_StubHelpers_GetStubContextAddr`.